shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 - $n_{\mathrm{pure}}$ is the number of pure actions performed at $n$.
 - $N$ is the pure action visit distribution.
 - $\mathrm{MIX}$ is a distribution, taken by averaging the $n_{\mathrm{mixed}}$ mixing distributions used so far.

+Still, if the initial visits to an action node result in pure actions, this mechanism may not be enough.
+For action nodes that are children of sampling nodes, we can consider forcing $m$ additional visits after the first pure action, where $m$ can either be a constant or dynamically chosen based on the shape of $P$.
+These additional visits are "free", in a sense, since they will not distort upstream visit distributions, due to the expectation-based $Q$-computation at sampling nodes.
+Experimentation is needed.

 ### Child value predictions